Hangar 18 (song)

 "Hangar 18" is a song by American thrash metal band Megadeth from their 1990 studio album Rust in Peace.
 The song was inspired by a mythical building purportedly located at Wright-Patterson Air Force Base near Dayton, Ohio, where an alien spacecraft or bodies were supposedly stored.
 The song reached number 25 on the Irish Singles Chart, also reached number 26 on the UK Singles Chart.

 Art

 The cover of Rust in Peace, the album on which the song appears, depicts the band's mascot, Vic Rattlehead, and a number of world leaders viewing an alien in a cryogenic chamber, a clear reference to the track.
 Both the album's cover and single art were designed by the same artist, Ed Repka.

 Music

 "Hangar 18", which was originally titled "N2RHQ" ("into our headquarters"), was one of a handful of Megadeth songs written for Dave Mustaine's first band, Panic.
-A unique feature about the song is that the bass uses a different tuning from the two guitars, the bass being in Drop D while the guitars are in standard tuning.
+A unique feature about the song is that the bass uses a different tuning from the two guitars, the bass being in Drop D for the first half of the song (before returning to standard tuning for the end) while the guitars are in standard tuning.
+Dave Ellefson had a five string bass made by Jackson that was then used for the tour before being used on the following album, Countdown to Extinction.